-In my Recent Case in which I represented the non-owner spouse we contended that the apportionment of the separate property owner's share should not be based upon an "external factors" analysis applied in the Rowe, and Rueschenberg cases, but that such apportionment should be limited to that percentage of the growth in value that could be attributed by clear and convincing evidence to the inherent qualities of the business as of the date of marriage.
-As such, we argued that there was a gap between the "external factors" discussed in these Court of Appeals cases versus the mandate provided by the Supreme Court in Cockrill, and that at least some of Husband's "external factors" arguments included factors that would not have been realized absent Husband's continued efforts, management and oversight.
+In my Recent Case in which I represented the non-owner spouse we contended that the apportionment of the separate property owner's share should not be based upon an "external factors" analysis applied in the Rowe, and Rueschenberg cases, but that such apportionment should be limited to that percentage of the growth in value that could be attributed by clear and convincing evidence to the "inherent qualities" of the business as of the date of marriage.
+As such, we argued that there was a gap between the "external factors" discussed in these Court of Appeals cases versus the mandate provided by the Supreme Court of Arizona in Cockrill, and that at least some of Husband's "external factors" arguments included factors that were not inherent to the separate nature of the separate property business as of the time of marriage, and which would not have been realized absent Husband's continued efforts, management and oversight.